saiboto/fit_programming_III/software_design_sketch.md

 user config validator: Validates all user config input.

-config initializer: Provides config objects with default settings for each component and overrides these defaults when given a user config object.
+config initializer: Provides config objects with default settings for each component and overwrites these defaults when given a user config object.

 components: The main "players" in the program flow.
 Until now these are:
 + user config file reader